Kamran-Afzali/Kamran-Afzali.github.io/_posts/DataSynthesizer.md

 The PrivBayes method involves two main steps[7]:
 1. Network learning: Construct a Bayesian network over the attributes in the data using the analytical Gaussian mechanism.
 The Bayesian network is represented as a fully connected set of attributes and a set of attribute-parent pairs.
 2. Distribution learning: Generate the corresponding joint and conditional distributions for the Bayesian network learned in the first phase using the analytical Gaussian mechanism.

-It's important to note that the quality of synthetic data generated using Bayesian networks can be influenced by the quality and characteristics of the original data, as well as the specific methods used to learn the network structure and simulate the synthetic data[4].
-Therefore, careful consideration and validation of the methods used are crucial to ensure the utility and privacy of the generated synthetic data.

 ### Psuedo code